lmarti/emo-course-lncc/index.md

 layout: index
 ---

 # Evolutionary Multi-objective Optimization

-A one-hour introduction to evolutionary multi-objective optimization presented at the Workshop on Computational Intelligence, which is part of the [Summer Courses](http://www.lncc.br/eventoSeminario/eventoconsultar.php?idt_evento=323&vAno=2007&vVoltar=off) of the [Laboratório Nacional de Computação Científica](http://lncc.br).
+This repository contains the IPython notebook of the tutorial on evolutionary multi-objective optimization presented at the Workshop in Computational Intelligence, which is part of the [Summer Courses](http://www.lncc.br/eventoSeminario/eventoconsultar.php?idt_evento=323&vAno=2007&vVoltar=off) of the [Laboratório Nacional de Computação Científica](http://lncc.br) (Petrópolis, Brazil).

-Jjojojo
+You can:

+* View the notebook rendered as slides.
+* View the "plain" notebook.
+* Check out the github project.